 If you’d rather pay your taxes as an employee instead of as a retiree, you have two options in the California retirement system.
 You can have the taxes withheld from your paycheck or you can make estimated tax payments.
 Estimated tax payments are payments you make four times a year that you calculate to be roughly what you would owe in taxes.
 While this route requires some math on your part, the withholding option involves little work for you, although you may have to fill out a W-4P form around tax season.
 You may also get a refund or a charge after tax season if it’s determined that too much or too little was withheld.

-California taxes income from pension and other retirement accounts at some of the highest rates in the country, so make sure to keep that in mind as you save for retirement.
+California taxes income from pensions and other retirement accounts at some of the highest rates in the country, so make sure to keep that in mind as you save for retirement.
 During retirement, you’ll receive a 1099R form each January outlining the amount of retirement income you received during the tax year.

 Current Financial Health of the California Retirement System